tirimatangi/MultiArena/README.md

 ## Example use case

 Suppose you get compressed images from a camera at regular intervals.
 The size of each image is different.
-Due to the compression the image sizes depend on the amount of details and vary a lot.
+Due to the compression, the image sizes depend on the amount of details and can vary a lot.
 Each image goes to analysis which is done in parallel on several threads.
 The analysis takes a random amount of time depending on whether or not there is anything interesting in the image.
 Once the analysis is done, the image